 Submitted by Elisa, World In Paris

 Paris is a great city for a family break, with many things to see and do for kids.
-There are many beautiful parks and green spaces where kids can play but if you are traveling to Paris from another country for sure you are looking for something else.
+There are many beautiful parks and green spaces where kids can play but if you are travelling to Paris from another country for sure you are looking for something else.

 Head to Paris the Latin Quarter, to visit La Grande Galerie de l’Evolution, and have a blast amongst dinosaurs and other beasts.
 Or move to the other side of the Seine River, to learn about men and mankind in the fabulous Musée de l’Homme.